 Motorcycle parking is available for $12.50 per week (available via e-Permit), or for $2.50 per day (12-hour period) from dispensers in designated motorcycle stalls in parking lots C and W (see the main parking map).

 Motorcycle parking permits are only valid in designated motorcycle spaces.
 If you park your motorcycle in economy, general, premium or reserved spaces, those rates apply.

 Reserved electric vehicle parking

 There are reserved charging stalls on campus for electric vehicles (EV).
-Reserved stalls for EV parking offer a 25 percent discount on an annual reserved ($1,150) parking permit.
+The rate for reserved stalls for EV parking will increase for the 2019/2020 year, from $1,150 to $1,225.
 To apply, bring your EV vehicle with insurance papers to the TRU Parking Office.
 The Parking Office will check your insurance papers to confirm that your vehicle is electric and walk you through the reserved permit application process.
 The reserved EV stalls are located in lot F1 and lot C as shown on the map below.

 Contact the Parking Office at 250 828-5368 or by email for more information.

 Public electric vehicle (EV) parking spaces are located on campus in Lot C (by the Culinary Arts Building) and Lot H (by A&E), as shown on the map below.
 General parking rates apply.